Gofiwa06/Bosa-Care/README.md

+# BOSA CARE
-BOSA CARE is a comprehensive, AI-integrated healthcare platform designed to bridge the gap between patients and healthcare providers in Botswana.
+comprehensive, AI-integrated healthcare platform designed to bridge the gap between patients and healthcare providers in Botswana.
 By creating a unified ecosystem that connects patients, doctors, pharmacies, and other healthcare services, we aim to make continuous care, personalized treatment, and medication access more accessible and efficient.

-🚨 The Problem
+# 🚨 The Problem
 Approximately 40% of Botswana's adult population is affected by chronic conditions such as cancer, diabetes, HIV/AIDS, anemia, and hypertension.
 These patients require continuous and coordinated care.
 However, the current landscape of disconnected health services makes managing these conditions difficult, leading to a rise in adult mortality and a strained healthcare system.

-💡 The Solution: BOSA CARE
+# The Solution: BOSA CARE
 BOSA CARE is the answer to this critical challenge.
 We provide a unified platform that connects all stakeholders in a patient's health journey.
 Through a secure Electronic Medical Record (EMR) and an AI-integrated system, we enable:

 Continuous Monitoring: Track patient health data over time.